Junjiang-Wu/junjiangwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a graduate student at the School of Computer Science and Technology of Xinjiang University in Urumqi, China.
-My research interest includes deepfake detection, proactive forensics, and deep watermarking.
+My research interest includes deepfake detection, multimedia forensics, and deep watermarking.

 # 🔥 News
 - *2026.02*: &nbsp;🎉🎉 Our paper was accepted to IEEE/CVF Conference on Computer Vision and Pattern Recognition 2026!